-4.1.2 Point Reyes National Seashore - National Park Service
+4.1.1 Point Reyes National Seashore - National Park Service

 IMPACT: The Project would require one TCE for staging west of the southbound lane along SR 1 at PM 22.96 (Olema Creek Bridge North/Location 4) (Figure 4).
-This TCE location consists of gravel and dirt, that is relatively flat and previously disturbed.
+This TCE location consists of gravel and dirt, which is relatively flat and previously disturbed.
 It is located in forested area, where no public use of the park exists.
 No visibility of this area is available from recreational portions (e.g., hiking trails) of the Point Reyes National Seashore.
 Therefore, no recreational amenities are located in the impacted area and there would be no reduction in recreational uses.

 PRELIMINARY USE DETERMINATION: Based on the Impact paragraph, although staging during construction would temporarily require a TCE, which is a temporary use under Section 4(f), the evaluation concludes with a preliminary determination of de minimis impact for the Project at this location.
 The attributes and features of Point Reyes National Seashore, such as hiking, wildlife viewing, and picnicking, which qualify Point Reyes National Seashore for protection under Section 4(f), would not be adversely impacted; the Project would not affect accessibility, impact visual resources, cause substantial noise, or impact recreational functions or activities at the Point Reyes National Seashore.
+The official with jurisdiction (NPS) concurred with this de minimis determination on August 18, 2023 (Attachment 1).